AskBlockchain/Encode-HelloWorld/week1/ReadMe.md

   - `[1]`: `0000000000000000000000000000000000000000000000000000000000000016`.
 This is the length of the string parameter in bytes.
   - `[2]`: `48656c6c6f20456e636f6465202d2047726f7570203800000000000000000000`.
 This is the data part of the string parameter, encoded in hexadecimal.
 When decoded, it reads "Hello Encode - Group 8".

-The transaction likely failed because the `setText(string newText)` function includes a `onlyOwner` modifier, and the transaction was not sent by the owner of the contract.
+The transaction failed because the `setText(string newText)` function includes a `onlyOwner` modifier, and the transaction was not sent by the owner of the contract.
 Alternatively, the contract could have run out of gas if the provided gas limit was too low.

 ![Failed Transaction](https://raw.githubusercontent.com/AskBlockchain/Encode-HelloWorld/main/week1/HelloWorld%20-%20Failed%20Transaction.png)